giorgigagnidze16/thrm-boot/README.md

 ## What can be improved
 implement logic for refreshTokens and improve JWT auth </br>
-use Redux for user state management
+use Redux for user state management </br>
+use NGINX as a reverse proxy

 ## Back end container:
 https://hub.docker.com/r/jetskibaby/backend